hmrc/http-verbs/README.md

 ##### External hosts

 Explicit headers (those modelled explicitly in the `HeaderCarrier`) are no longer forwarded to external hosts.
-They will have to be provided explicitly via the *VERB* methods (GET, POST etc.).
+They should be provided explicitly via the *VERB* methods (GET, POST etc.).
 You can look them up from the headerCarrier by name.
 E.g. to forward Authorization and X-Request-Id header (case insensitive):
 ```scala
 client.GET("https://externalhost/api", headers = hc.headers("Authorization", "X-Request-Id"))